Bombardier faces tough questions about future as share price, credit rating fall

 The deal is expected to close in the first half of 2021, if it can move through European Union regulatory hurdles.

+Bombardier shored up its cash reserves with the sale of its remaining stake in the A220 commercial jetliner program to Airbus in February, netting US$531 million so far with US$60 million more expected as part of a bonus structure in the deal.

+And it continues to work on closing the US$550-million divestiture of its CRJ region jet program to Mitsubishi and the US$500-million sale of its aerostructures business in Belfast and Morocco to Spirit AeroSystems, both of which were initially expected in the first half of 2020.

-Bombardier’s price has sunk to roughly half its previous 25-year low from February 2016, raising questions about whether the penny stock would remain on the Toronto Stock Exchange.
+Bombardier’s price has sunk to roughly half its previous 25-year low in February 2016, raising questions about whether it will remain listed on the Toronto Stock Exchange.

-“Delistings are a result of a long-term process and careful consideration, they are not determined quickly,” spokeswoman Catherine Kee said in an email.
+Asked about Bombardier's status, spokeswoman Catherine Kee said in an email that "delistings are a result of a long-term process and careful consideration, they are not determined quickly."

 This report by The Canadian Press was first published April 3, 2020.